PenguinLemma/udacity-robond-p5/README.md

 All terminals that open when executing `launch.$TERMINAL` can be closed by doing `Ctrl + C` in the terminal where we executed it, in the case the command was `./launch.$TERMINAL`.
 In that case, `gazebo` will stay active, and even if we close the window, the process `gzserver` will stay active.

-For that reason, it is recommended to interrupt processes in each one of the external terminals (by doing `Ctrl + C`).
+For that reason, it is recommended to interrupt processes (by doing `Ctrl + C`) in each one of the external terminals.

 ## License
 Original version of the license of this repository can be found here: